3DXTalker: Unifying Identity, Lip Sync, Emotion, and Spatial Dynamics in Expressive 3D Talking Avatars: Method

-This formulation directly aligns the model with the continuous flow that transports the latent state to the parameter space, enabling stable and temporally smooth synthesis.
-These designs allow 3DXTalker to achieve identity consistency, accurate lip synchronization, rich emotional expressions, and natural head motion within a unified framework.
+This formulation directly aligns the model with the continuous flow that transports the latent state toward the target parameter space, enabling stable optimization, temporally smooth synthesis, and coherent evolution across different facial attributes over time.